Illewong, New South Wales: Queen Bee Copper Mine

-A settlement, including a store, had developed at Bee Mountain, by the end of 1904, and a post office opened there in 1905.
-The village named Illewong was proclaimed on 18 April 1906.
-In September 1906, the existing post office, named Bee Mountain, was renamed Illewong.
-The village was associated with the Queen Bee Copper Mine, and to its south the Queen Bee South, amongst others in the surrounding area.
-Always a small village, Illewong could nonetheless support sporting teams, even a rifle club.
-The village had a school from April 1905 to May 1916.

-Readying a shipment of copper bars, Queen Bee Copper Mine, c.1905.

-By 1907, the Queen Bee mine had "a winding engine, a vertical engine for driving rock breakers,air blowers, saw benches, etc., a 9-h.p. rock drill air-compressing plant, fitting shop, a No.5 Krupp ball mill for crushing quartz, for fettling the smelting and roasting furnaces, three reverberatory smelting furnaces, one refining furnace, brick-making plant, and a 36in. water-jacket cupola furnace, with which experiments are being made for the purpose of securing data as to the best means of dealing with the low-grade ores."
+By 1907, the Queen Bee mine had "a winding engine, a vertical engine for driving rock breakers, air blowers, saw benches, etc., a 9-h.p. rock drill air-compressing plant, fitting shop, a No.5 Krupp ball mill for crushing quartz, for fettling the smelting and roasting furnaces, three reverberatory smelting furnaces, one refining furnace, brick-making plant, and a 36in. water-jacket cupola furnace, with which experiments are being made for the purpose of securing data as to the best means of dealing with the low-grade ores."